By Sonia Slattery 17 Dec, 2019

-Here at DBF we’ve used personas for many years to help us design digital campaigns that resonate with the target audience.
-Now, helping our clients understand and develop personas is a vital first step in developing their Inbound Marketing strategy.
+Here at Engaging Partners we’ve used personas for many years to help us design Inbound Marketing campaigns that resonate with our clients' target audiences.
+Helping our clients understand and develop personas is a vital first step in developing their Inbound Marketing strategy.

 So, what exactly is a persona?
 How does it aid the creation of relevant content?
 And how do you create personas?
 We explore just that in our blog.